jnoni/Outreachy-contributions/Github Open Source Analysis/README.md

 Hi there.

-This is yet another daat science story of mine.
+This is yet another data science story of mine.

 Of late, Github published its Open source survey and dataset was made publicly available.